Leaders in Online and Professional Continuing Education

 Format and Schedule

-This is a four week course consisting of about five hours of weekly course work made up of readings, asynchronous activities, and a weekly one hour live class meeting via Zoom.
+This is a five week course consisting of about five hours of weekly course work made up of readings, asynchronous activities, and a weekly one hour live class meeting via Zoom.
 The schedule for the weekly meetings will be shared soon.

 See what past participants have said about this course: